Estate Planning Attorney for Singles in Orland Park, Illinois

 Planning by Life Stages with our Orland Park Attorney, serving Southwest Suburbs of Chicago

 If you are single, then you are in good company.
 According to the most recent U.S. Census, more than half of all adult Americans are single, too.
-Whether you just turned 18 or are 118 one thing you share with your married counterparts is the need for essential estate planning.
+Whether you are 18 or 118, one thing that singles share with their married counterparts is the need for essential estate planning.

 Even if you do not have two dimes to rub together, you are your estate.
 Did you know the law requires every adult American to make his or her own personal, financial and health care decisions?
-Who would make your basic decisions if you are legally incapacitated due to a serious injury or illness?
+As a single person, it is all the more important to consider who will be making these decisions for you in the event that you are legally incapacitated.
+It is a grim consideration, but no one is immune to serious injury or illness.

-Unless you legally appoint the decision-maker of your own selection in advance through proper estate planning, then a probate judge will select one for you.
-The probate court process to accomplish this is expensive (it employs at least three attorneys), discloses your private personal and financial information to the public record and is a real hassle for your loved ones.
+Unless a single person legally appoints a decision-maker in advance through proper estate planning, a probate judge will select instead.
+The probate court process to accomplish this task is expensive (it employs at least three attorneys), discloses your private personal and financial information to the public record, and is a real hassle for your loved ones.

-Did you know that in the absence of proper estate planning, your assets may be distributed after death based on “one-size-fits-all” state laws written for people who do not have their own estate plan?
-Of course, this impersonal estate plan written by state lawmakers may not reflect your own unique circumstances and objectives for your loved ones and assets.
+In the absence of proper estate planning, your assets may be distributed after death based on “one-size-fits-all” state laws written for people who do not have their own estate plan.
+This impersonal estate plan written by state lawmakers may not reflect your own unique circumstances and objectives for your loved ones and assets.

-Fortunately, we can help you avoid the probate and replace that impersonal, state-written, one-size-fits-all estate plan with one we design together for your unique circumstances and objectives.
-We even help you coordinate the beneficiary designations on your life insurance and retirement plans with your estate plan to avoid unpleasant, unintended consequences.
+Fortunately, we provide estate planning for singles to help avoid the probate and replace impersonal, state-written, one-size-fits-all estate plan with one designed together for unique circumstances and objectives.
+Our Orland Park estate planning law firm helps singles coordinate beneficiary designations on life insurance and retirement plans, too, avoiding unpleasant, unintended consequences.